auth0/Lock.Android/README.md

 //Use the account to launch Lock
 ```

+Passwordless Lock *cannot be used* with this flag set to `true`.
 For more information, please see the [OIDC adoption guide](https://auth0.com/docs/api-auth/tutorials/adoption).

 ### Email/Password, Enterprise & Social authentication